Counter reset on 10/02/2013 due to migration to new hosting company -->

 ( more on this at www.OilDepletion.com and at www.PetrolSOS.com )

-It was not until 20 years later from that article (of 1979) when other people and organizations become aware and a few became genuinely active on presenting that problem of fossil-fuel's imminent-depletion to the largest possible audience.
-A lot of lead time was lost.
-The "newcomers" further explained the ecological disaster that it would cause to our planet if we continue to depend on these carbon fuels to generate about all our energy needs.
+It was not until 20 years later from my article (of 1979) when other people and organizations become aware (of fossils' depletion, and its warning flag which is called "peak oil").
+Eventually a few Engineers/Scientists became genuinely active on presenting that problem of fossil-fuel's imminent-depletion and to the largest possible audience.
+Yet, a lot of lead time was lost.
+The "newcomers" further explained the ecological disaster that it would cause to our planet if we continue to depend on these carbon fuels to generate all our energy needs.
 It was also a this time (late 1990's) when our former vice-president and Nobel Price winner Al Gore came into the picture, and so did the ASPO Organization and its scientific founders.
 More about this can be read if you click on this link ("The End of Cheap Oil" by Colin J. Campbell and Jean H. Laherrère, Scientific American, March 1998).
 You could also visit the page above titled "Background".

-Back then (1975) I was totally aware that the intoxication of the air with CO2 would become a major global problem and made a few hints to that regard in my article (as well as in a book that I tried unsuccessfully to publish a decade later ( “US ENERGY POLICY, S.O.S [Scared Ostrich Syndrome]” , currently displayed in its entirety at www.PetrolSOS.com, and at www.Petroleos.net ).
+Back then (1975) I was totally aware that the intoxication of the air with CO2 would become a major global problem and made a few hints to that regard in my article (as well as in a book that I tried unsuccessfully to publish a decade later ( “US ENERGY POLICY, S.O.S [Scared Ostrich Syndrome]” , currently displayed in its entirety -and free- at www.PetrolSOS.com ).

-Consequently, about ten years ago I rested my case on “fossil issues” (which are now common-folk knowledge) and focused instead energies on
+Consequently, about ten years ago I rested my case on “fossil issues” (which are now common-knowledge to scientifically-literate folk).
+Then I opted to focus instead my energy and stamina on...

 How to produce abundant and safe energy (called PECCU energy on www.ZUET.com , website that I created with that informative purpose in mind) and -most importantly-

 How to make the public aware of CO2 intoxication, which is –by far- a bigger problem to humanity than sea-level rise.
-Thas is the subject matter of this website, www.DoomedGlobe.com
+That is the subject matter of this website, Doomed Globe.

-Will try to compile those WebPages soon!
-In the meanwhile you can search the Internet for that topic, because the ideas presented in ZUET are of my creation, however the idea of a solar umbrella for the Earth was not originated by me.
-First heard of it by a NASA Scientist who came to make a presentation at the University of Puerto Rico (Mayagüez Campus -from where I graduated) back in 1973.
+The ideas presented in ZUET are of my creation, however the idea of a solar umbrella for the Earth is not original.
+I first heard of it by a NASA Scientist who came to make a presentation at the University of Puerto Rico (Mayagüez Campus -from where I graduated) back in 1973.
 Unfortunately, do not remember his name.

 Today we could dissipate/reflect that energy back to space, or focus it, making Earth colder in some spots, and warmer in others.
 It would be feasible to make the planet colder overall (the poles become slowly thicker with ice, and the sea-level gradually going to 30 feet lower than what it is today).
 Would you imagine a planet with a sea-level at a point so low that most of the continental shelf would be again be exposed, creating huge sand plateaus.
 The new size of some countries would be increased dramatically (such would be the case of Canada, Argentina, Northern Europe, the Alaska-Russia primitive land-bridge, and Australia will be almost touching a huge "new" Indochinese Continent).
 It would also be –of course- a dangerous fidgeting with mother nature.
 The overall outcome would probably be very desirable, however the local conditions in some countries would benefit, but in other countries would not be welcome.
 International agreements would have to be agreed upon.